deanhiller/playorm/readme.md

 * Partitioning so you can query a one trillion row table in just ms with JQL(Java Query Language)
 * Typical query support of <=, <, >, >= and =
+* Typical query support of AND and OR as well as parenthesis (join support not far off for partitioned tables - must be partitioned as need to keep size small for joins)
 * OneToMany, ManyToMany, OneToOne, and ManyToOne but the ToMany's are nosql fashion not like RDBMS
 * support of a findAll(Class c, List<Object> keys) as is typical in nosql to parallel the reads
 * Inhertance class heirarchy in one table is supported like hibernate